Long-Form Copy

 Physical traits, like overall health, weight, and VO2max, do affect runners, but “skinny” isn’t the end-all-be-all that we’re led to believe it is.
 In fact, a recent study showed that body weight alone is not enough to determine a runner’s speed during a vertical climb, and muscle mass is vital to achieving more powerful push-off, better running economy, and faster speeds.
 Body composition, training volume, and cardiorespiratory health also contribute to athletes’ speeds - and these factors are highly influenced by genetics.
 Runners can reach their potential and reduce their risk of injury in myriad ways that don’t require weight loss, including supplementary training, like HIIT and strength training, following proper periodization, and incorporating speed work into mostly low-intensity running.
 And it goes without saying, proper fueling (i.e. eating enough) is essential to maintaining this level of intense training.

-Allie joined a CrossFit gym, she ate more, and she ran more than she ever had before.
-She did hard workouts she sometimes wasn’t able to finish.
-She stopped worrying about what her body looked like, and she just trained with the goal of being her best.
-She felt great - and weighed ten pounds more than she did during her previous peak performances.
-Despite doing everything “wrong” by the conventional standards of distance running, she finished fifth at the 2017 New York City Marathon as an unsponsored, mostly unknown athlete.
-Critics said she should be tested for drug use.
-After all, no one who looked like her - in other words, someone who weighed more than a typical elite distance runner - should be able to run as fast as she did.
+Allie joined a CrossFit gym, ran more than ever, and did really, really hard workouts.
+She stopped worrying about what her body looked like and trained with the goal of being her best.
+She weighted more than she did during her previous peak, and she finished fifth at the 2017 New York City Marathon as an unsponsored, mostly unknown athletes.
+Critics wanted her tested for drug use.

 Previous